 This was likely done because the triangle pattern is a square texture with an alpha channel, which had rendering problems in SADX.
 Here’s a screenshot from the “Preview” prototype where this area is still using Dreamcast graphics:

 In fact, you can still see issues with textures like that in the final version at some camera angles if you try hard enough:

-There appears to be a strong correlation between the areas that were redesigned and the areas that had rendering issues in the port with their original designs, which is why I believe the majority of those redesigns were done to hide transparency problems.
+There appears to be a strong correlation between the areas that were redesigned and the areas that had rendering issues in the port with their original designs, which is possibly why the majority of those redesigns were done to hide transparency problems.
 As you can see, even the replacement assets don’t always work well.

 Here you can see a shop roof that has to be rendered together with its surroundings.
 Let’s describe all the meshes involved in this scene:

 - 5 – window reflection (transparent)

 To render this properly, we have to arrange these meshes in the correct order, which would be 4, 1, 2, 5, 3.
 We render the non-transparent pieces first, starting with the wall, and then we render the transparent parts, finishing with the one that should be layered on top of the previous one.
 In order to render these assets like that, we have to make sure the level pieces are arranged in this particular order.
 However, in Dreamcast models the order could be anything, which is why there are issues when the original level is imported as-is.
 There are cases when this gets complicated, but for the most part rearranging the models is quite easy.
 However, instead of rearranging the problematic models, the developers decided to redesign those areas with new textures and models.
 The redesigned assets sometimes fail at conveying the atmosphere of the original game.
 Quite often they lack the variety or special effects of the original, or have lower quality textures.
 There are also cases where models that have transparency issues weren’t redesigned.
 Almost every level in SADX has problems related to transparency.
 You can read more on level-specific problems by using the top menu.